API Overview

 • VPS Instances - Create and manage virtual private servers

-• Database Instances - PostgreSQL and MySQL databases
+• Database Instances - PostgreSQL, MySQL, and MariaDB databases (with read replicas)

 Storage